 Looking into the URA guidelines on landed housing, Good Class Bungalow, the land sizes must have a minimum of 1,400sqm (15,070sqft) and a minimum width (frontage) of 18.5 metres.

-Depends on the layout and planning of the houses, it always has a built-up size of 10,000 square foot, a car porch which may accommodate 3 to 4 cars.
+Depending on the layout and planning of the houses, it always has a built-up size of 10,000 square feet and a car porch that may accommodate 3 to 4 cars.

 Private swimming pools and a gorgeous garden.